Assisted Sales: What are They and Do They Work? 2023

 It is also worth noting that a sale of this kind is reliant on the actions of solicitors and mortgage lenders.

-AS is still a fairly niche option, which means that some legal specialists may lack sufficient knowledge or understanding of the subject.
-This may lead to lengthy hold ups or errors when drafting contracts.
+Assisted home sales are still a fairly niche option, which means that some legal specialists may lack sufficient knowledge or understanding of the subject.
+This may lead to lengthy hold-ups or errors when drafting contracts.

 Any seller will also need to apply to their mortgage lender for permission to enter into a contract of this kind.
-This means that lenders who are cautious about using less common or “traditional” methods of sale may refuse their consent - and the Assisted Sale will not be able to go ahead.
+This means that lenders who are cautious about using less common or traditional methods of sale may refuse their consent - and the assisted home sale will not be able to go ahead.

 .